kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ___

-### **_Task:_** Get sequencing read files (and submit your first cluster job!)
+### **_Task:_** Get sequencing read files
 Our data is from this [BioProject](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA893460/).
-We need to download shotgun reads for multiple individuals, which is a repetitive task (and the perfect opportunity to use a for loop).
+We need to download shotgun reads for multiple individuals, which is a repetitive task (and the perfect opportunity to use a for loop!).

 A list of the SRA accessions is at `/pscratch/jdu282_brazil_bootcamp2023/data/Bdor_WGS_SRA_list.txt`

 You were all assigned a set of four samples, to get a file with the accession values run <br>
 `sed -n '<lower_number>,<upper_number>' /pscratch/jdu282_brazil_bootcamp2023/data/Bdor_WGS_SRA_list.txt > SRA_accessions.txt`

-To download from NCBI, we're going to need to use the program SRAtoolkit which is available [here](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).
-I  already got a copy for us to use.
+To download from NCBI, we need to use the program [SRAtoolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).
+I already downloaded a copy for us to use.

-Make a copy of your batch script template `cp batch_header.sh SRA_download.sh`
+Make a copy of your job script template `cp batch_header.sh SRA_download.sh`

 Open SRA_download.sh and add the following after the header:
 ```
-for f in `cat SRA_accessions.txt`; do /scratch/kdu224/iceland_workshop/programs/sratoolkit.3.1.0-ubuntu64/bin/prefetch $f; /scratch/kdu224/iceland_workshop/programs/sratoolkit.3.1.0-ubuntu64/bin/fasterq-dump --outdir fastq --skip-technical --threads 32 $f/$f.sra; rm -rf $f; done
+for f in `cat SRA_accessions.txt`; do /pscratch/jdu282_brazil_bootcamp2023/programs/sratoolkit.3.1.0-ubuntu64/bin/prefetch $f; /pscratch/jdu282_brazil_bootcamp2023/sratoolkit.3.1.0-ubuntu64/bin/fasterq-dump --outdir fastq --skip-technical --threads 32 $f/$f.sra; rm -rf $f; done
 ```

 Then submit your job `sbatch SRA_download.sh`.
 Assuming it starts right away, this should take about 10 minutes and you should have a new folder named "fastq".